ess-dive-community/essdive-uas/1_CampaignSummary.md

 # UAS Campaign Summary Metadata Guide

 This page provides description of the variables included in the Campaign Summary metadata.
-Use this to guide completion of the Campaign Summary metadata template (add link).
+Use this to guide completion of the [Campaign Summary metadata template](https://github.com/ess-dive-community/essdive-uas/tree/main/templates).

 ---
 ## Campaign Summary Metadata Content - Click links below for full description